Low-Sugar Pumpkin Cheesecake Pie (Video)

 - Then refrigerate to chill for several hours or overnight.

-- I ate this with a dollop of whipped cream.
+- Serve with a dollop of whipped cream if desired.

 Recipe created by Kalyn with inspiration from Reduced Sugar Layered Pumpkin Cheesecake and pumpkin pie memories from childhood.